 \subsection{Training settings}

-Following \cite{raj19asru}, cross-entropy loss is used as the loss function for the classification tasks.
-Adam optimiser is utilised with a learning rate of $0.001$.
-The batch size is set at $1024$ and the model is trained for one epoch on the training set during each training round.
-Mixed precision training is utilised to speed up training.
+Following \cite{raj19asru}, cross-entropy loss is employed as the loss function for the classification tasks.
+The Adam optimiser is utilised with a learning rate of $0.001$.
+The batch size is set at $1,024$ and the model is trained for one epoch on the training set during each round.
+Mixed precision training is employed to accelerate the process.